jinhale/react-native-website/docs/more-resources.md

 ## Development Tools

-[Nuclide](https://nuclide.io/) is the IDE that Facebook uses internally for JavaScript development.
+[Nuclide](https://nuclide.io/) was the IDE that Facebook used internally for JavaScript development, but it is no longer supported.
 The killer feature of Nuclide is its debugging ability.
 It also has great inline Flow support.
 [VS Code](https://code.visualstudio.com/) is another IDE that is popular with JavaScript developers.

 [Ignite](https://github.com/infinitered/ignite) is a starter kit that uses Redux and a few different common UI libraries.
 It has a CLI to generate apps, components, and containers.
 If you like all of the individual tech choices, Ignite could be perfect for you.